 Academic, Societal and Community Outreach

-Academic contributions and collaborations highlight the breadth and depth of our scholarship, as well as the international and interdisciplinary reach of our work though publications, keynotes and plenaries, hosting major conferences, research networks, and collaborative projects and partnerships with other Law Schools and institutions.
+Academic contributions and collaborations highlight the breadth and depth of our scholarship, as well as the international and interdisciplinary reach of our work through publications, keynotes and plenaries, hosting major conferences, research networks, and collaborative projects and partnerships with other Law Schools and institutions.

 QUB Law staff have provided specialist advice to government, and government-appointed commissions.
 Notable examples include the House of Commons and House of Lords Constitutional Committees on the implications of Brexit; the Independent Hate Crime Review for NI; the Gillen Review into Serious Sexual Offences in NI; the Dáil Committee on Equality and Justice on the human rights and constitutional implications of Brexit; and the Australian Royal Commission into Institutional Responses to Child Sexual Abuse.